tomspost/OMN/README.md

 e.g. tagsAnd="green/eco"  & tagsOr="cats/dogs"  only shows item that have a tag green or eco not including any items that also have tags cats or dogs

-#How to get your RSS feed into the ONS network
+#How to get your RSS feed into the OMN network

-Simply add an ONS RSS feed to your website and include your RSS url as the my_server peramiter.
+Simply add an OMN RSS feed to your website and include your RSS url as the my_server peramiter.
 Then ask that servers owner to trust your feed.

 Run an OMN server and add your RSS to the trusted RSS list (unforturnatly your RSS feeds will not be trusted until another OMN server lists yours in their trusted OMN list)